ldclakmal/module-instagram/README.md

 	   <PROJECT_ROOT_DIRECTORY>$ ballerina init
 	```

-4. Import the Instagram package to your Ballerina program as follows.
+4. Import the Instagram module to your Ballerina program as follows.

 	```ballerina
 	    import ballerina/http;